- USB 2.0 4-port hub with premium 12.5W power supply

-- Support for the new USB Battery Charging (BC 1.1) specification
+- Support for the USB Battery Charging Standard compliant (BC 1.1) specification

-- See below for our current list of BC 1.1 compatible devices
+- See below for our current list of BC 1.1 Standard compliant compatible devices

 USB has become more than a way of connecting devices to a computer with plug and play ease and high performance.
 It has also become the method of choice to power and charge a range of battery-powered devices from headsets to controllers to phones and tablets.
 Some of those phones and tablets have adopted proprietary mechanisms to draw more power than USB 2.0 was designed to allow – which has caused confusion about charging.

-That is being solved by the new USB 2.0 Battery Charging (BC 1.1 and later) standard – when both the device and the hub/charger is BC compliant, it can charge at a faster rate (up to 1.5A) in a standard way.
+That is being solved by the Battery Charging (BC 1.1) Standard – when both the device and the hub/charger is BC Standard compliant, it can charge at a faster rate (up to 1.5A) in a standard way.

-The Plugable USB2-HUB4BC is among the first of a new generation of USB 2.0 hubs that does everything existing USB hubs do, plus has support for the new Battery Charging standard.
-So it’s a no-compromise solution for both gaining extra USB ports, and for charging the new generation of BC compliant devices.
+The Plugable USB2-HUB4BC is among the first of USB 2.0 hubs that does everything existing USB hubs do, plus has support for the Battery Charging Standard (BC 1.1).
+So it’s a no-compromise solution for both gaining extra USB ports, and for charging the newer generation of BC Standard compliant devices.